CenTrial Logo

 Connecting Patients to Clinical Trials

 CenTrial.org is dedicated to helping patients find atopic dermatitis clinical trials that match their medical condition.
-Through CenTrial, you can sign up to receive alerts about atopic dermatitis clinical trials near you.
+Through CenTrial, you can sign up to receive calls from researchers about atopic dermatitis clinical trials near you.
 This streamlined process makes it easier to access innovative treatments and enables you to play an active role in advancing medical research.

 Process of Participating in Clinical Trials